bioperl/bioperl.github.io/howtos/SearchIO.md

 | Hit    | rewind            |                  | Resets the internal counter for next_hsp() so that the iterator will begin at the beginning of the list |

 Table 2.2.
-All the data returned by methods used by the Hit objects when the report shown above is used as input.
+The data returned by Hit object methods when the report shown above is used as input.

 Many of the methods shown can be used to either get or set values, but we're just showing what they get.